Minnesota College Football: Bethel, St. Thomas, Carleton look to extend early-season success

 GAME OF THE WEEK

 Concordia (Moorhead) at Bethel, 1 p.m.
-Saturday: The Cobbers (3-2) and host Royals (4-1) are each 1-0 in the MIAC Skyline Division.
-The Cobbers are coming off a 36-7 victory over Macalester in Moorhead, while the Royals, ranked No. 11 in the d3football.com poll, have a three-game winning streak.
+Saturday: The Cobbers (3-2) and the host Royals (4-1) are each 1-0 in the MIAC Skyline Division.
+The Cobbers are coming off a 36-7 victory over Macalester in Moorhead, while the Royals, ranked No. 11 in the D3football.com poll, have a three-game winning streak.

 • Carleton (5-0) is the only unbeaten team in the MIAC.
 The Knights play host to St. Scholastica (2-3) on Saturday in Northfield.